Skip to main content

 Actavis and Warner Chilcott announced the $8.5 billion merger deal in May.
 The companies' shareholders voted to approve it on Sept.
 10.

-SILVER SPRING, Md. — The Food and Drug Administration has approved a drug for treating early-stage breast cancer before surgery, the agency said Monday.
+SILVER SPRING, Md. — The Food and Drug Administration has approved a new drug developed by Takeda to treat major depressive disorder, the agency said.

 • New York passes legislation restricting sale of DXM to adults 18 years and older